abhisha1991/w251_hw9/README.md

 #### 4. Were your GPUs fully utilized?

+The performance varied over time, but it did seem like we were able to achieve a good continuous usage on the GPUs.

 #### 5. Did you monitor network traffic (hint: apt install nmon ) ?
 Was network the bottleneck?

 Network did NOT seem to be the bottleneck based on nmon stats.
 It seemed like the network settings were accelerated under the covers by Horovod / NCCL / Infiniband - and because of this the potential network bottleneck seemed to have vanished.
 The reason I say this is because, according to the instructions in the homework and these [docs](https://cloud.ibm.com/docs/cli?topic=cli-cli-virtual-servers), we set the "--network" parameter to be 1000 (ie, 1000 Mbps) when setting up the Vms.
 This translates to 125 MBps ethernet links between the Vms.
 So theoretically, if the data transfer rates between the Vms increased beyond 125 MBps, then we would have throttled on the networking side.
 However on close inspection of nmon, we find that speeds of 220 MBps were being achieved on the Vms.
 Hence, it seems like while there SHOULD have been a bottleneck due to the networking settings, however, in reality we bypassed this.
 Below is an image with the details of a screenshot capture of nmon.